troykyo/dssloopholes.github.io/category/business/Building Product-Service Ecosystems.md

 ##### Reference

-Baker, K. (2023, March 16). _How to build a product ecosystem buyers will want to be in_.
-HubSpot Blog. https://blog.hubspot.com/marketing/product-ecosystem
+Baker, K. (2023, March 16).
+[How to build a product ecosystem buyers will want to be in](https://blog.hubspot.com/marketing/product-ecosystem).
+HubSpot Blog.

 Armstrong, Cosette M., and Chunmin Lang.
 "Sustainable product service systems: the new frontier in apparel retailing?." _Research Journal of Textile and Apparel_ (2013).